Henry Hudson Trail

 and was joined by the Union Transportation rail-trail in 2010.

 Trail sections

 Inland South

-The southern segment of the inland section runs from County Route 537 in Freehold north to Allen Road in Marlboro (near Marlboro High School and Route 79).
-This section was opened in 2006.
+The southern segment of the inland section runs from downtown Freehold north to Allen Road in Marlboro (near Marlboro High School and Route 79).
+This section was largely opened in 2006.
 In 2013 a connecting trail was built from a point near the Allen Road terminus to the trails of the county's Big Brook Park.
+In 2024, the trail was extended further south into Freehold Borough.

 Inland North

 The northern segment of the inland section runs from Wyncrest Road in Marlboro north to Stillwell Street in Matawan, generally paralleling Route 79 for much of the way.
 This section was opened in 2006, with a short additional stretch completed in 2011.
 This segment has an old train station which has fallen into disrepair due to no longer being used.
-However it has now been restored as of 2021.